ASAFind/ASAFind-2/README.md

 * python S1\_ASAFind.py -f example.fasta -p SignalP5_example_output.txt

 In this case, the result table can be found in the same directory from which the script is called (in this example the file name will be 'example.tab'), a log file with a summary can be found in the folder 'temp'.
+Example SignalP output files are also provided for SignalP 4.1 and SignalP 3, these can be used analogously.